NITESHDAHIYAA/Credit_Card-_PowerBI_Dashboard/README.md

 - **Importance of analyzing Credit card data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.

 - **Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+## Skills used to overcome the challenges:
+- [x]	Understanding of Power BI's caching mechanisms and query folding capabilities
+- [x]	Ability to gather and understand requirements from multiple stakeholders.
+- [x]	Knowledge of data visualization principles and best practices
+- [x]	Proficiency in programming languages (e.g., M, DAX, or SQL) for advanced data transformations.
+- [x]	Ability to adapt to changing business requirements and evolving data needs.
+- [x] Understanding of DAX functions, context transition, and performance optimization techniques.